Unclaimed

 About Interim

-Interim Inc., is a nonprofit organization that provides comprehensive care for adults with serious mental health challenges.
+Interim Inc. is a nonprofit organization that provides comprehensive care for adults with serious mental health challenges.
 Their programs include Manzanita House, a crisis residential program offering short-term, community-based care, and Choices, a day treatment program at the OMNI Resource Center designed to help manage mental health symptoms and prevent future hospitalizations.
 These programs focus on conditions like depression, anxiety, and bipolar disorder, offering essential care during critical times.

 The treatment approach combines evidence-based therapies like cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and motivational interviewing, with peer support services to promote self-empowerment.
-This holistic model addresses both emotional and mental health, supporting individuals with mental health disorders, substance use, and trauma, empowering them toward lasting recovery.
+This addresses both emotional and mental health, supporting individuals with mental health disorders, substance use, and trauma, empowering them toward lasting recovery.

 Interim provides a home-like environment with shared rooms, a recreation room, and garden areas.
 Nutritious meals, snacks, and transportation are provided.
 Program fees are based on a sliding scale, determined by the resident's income.
 Residents enjoy a supportive atmosphere as they regain independence and work toward stability and personal growth.